 Garden in The Woods

-This 45-acre native plant botanic garden, located on Hemenway Road, is the New England Wildflower Society’s headquarters and living museum, accredited by the American Association of Museums (AAM).
+This 45-acre native plant botanic garden, located on Hemenway Road, is the Native Plant Trust's living museum, accredited by the American Association of Museums (AAM).
 Its various walking trails offer a beautiful setting, particularly in the spring when the gardens are in bloom.
 An admission fee is charged, or become a member and enjoy free admission and discounts on purchases at the garden's nursery.

 Nobscot Park